 Plugins That Allow You to Turn Off Cookies

-Now when reviewing cookies set by your WordPress website, you may notice that there are some cookies set by different WordPress plugins you are using.
+When reviewing the cookies set by your WordPress website, you may notice that there are some cookies set by different WordPress plugins that you are using.

-As a website owner, you may not want to use these cookies to comply with cookie laws in different countries and limit your liabilities.
+As a website owner, you may not want to use these cookies so that you can comply with cookie laws in different countries and limit your liability.

 MonsterInsights is the best Google Analytics plugin on the market.
-It allows you to properly install Google Analytics and setup EU compliance addon.
+It allows you to properly install Google Analytics and set up an EU compliance addon.

 First, you need to install and activate the MonsterInsights plugin.
 For more help, see our article on how to install Google Analytics in WordPress.

-Once you have set up the plugin, go to Insights » Addons page and install EU Compliance addon.
+Once you have set up the plugin, just go to Insights » Addons page and install the EU Compliance addon.

-The addon will now automatically anonymizes IP addresses, disable the Demographics and Interests Reports, turn off user and author tracking, and more.
-It also integrates with Cookie Notice and CookieBot plugins automatically.
+The addon will now automatically anonymize IP addresses, disable the Demographics and Interests Reports, turn off user and author tracking, and more.
+It also integrates with the Cookie Notice and CookieBot plugins automatically.

-Upon activation, you need to visit WPForms » Settings page and switch to the General tab.
+Upon activation, you need to visit the WPForms » Settings page and switch to the ‘General’ tab.

-From here you need to scroll down to the GDPR section and check the box next to GDPR enhancements option.
+From here, you need to scroll down to the GDPR section.

 Smash Balloon is the best social media plugin for WordPress websites.
 It allows you to create social media feeds that are compliant with cookie and GDPR laws.

-The plugin detects if you have a cookie notification plugin enabled and then holds any cookies until user give cookie consent.
+The plugin detects if you have a cookie notification plugin enabled and then holds any cookies until the user gives cookie consent.